 In fact, studies show that prospective customers will spend more money if the better service comes alongside the product they buy (86% of them).

 If you’re more into recent trends, 54% of customers have higher expectations for customer service today compared to one year ago, and that percentage is even higher among millennials.

-By the end of 2020, customer experience became a bigger brand differentiator than price or even product quality.
+Nowadays, customer experience became a bigger brand differentiator than price or even product quality.
 Sounds absurd, right?

 Wrong!
 Customer experience should be your primary goal, especially if you want better retention and more conversions for your eCommerce store.
 So start investing in engaging your customers!
 This is the unique and proper way to create your customer engagement strategy right.